nodejs/node/doc/api/policy.md

 #### Example: Patched Dependency

-Since a dependency can be redirected, you can provide attenuated or modified forms of dependencies as fits your application.
-For example, you could log data about timing of function durations by wrapping the original:
+Redirected dependencies can provide attenuated or modified functionality as fits the application.
+For example, log data about timing of function durations by wrapping the original:

 ```js
 const original = require('fn');